 - A. The lights on the solar controller look fine but the batteries aren't charging?
 The battery voltage and solar panel voltage must match.
-Check to make sure Solar Panels are wired in series for 24V if batteries are 24V or wired in parallel for 12V if batteries are 12V. - B. There is no LOAD light and no voltage output?
+Check to make sure Solar Panels are wired in series for 48V. - B. There is no voltage output?
 If battery voltage is too low the charge controller will turn off the load outputs.
-On a 12V battery system the load will turn off if battery is <11V.
-On a 24V battery system the load will turn off at <22V. - C. Why is my solar panel voltage so high?
-Open circuit voltage on a 12V panel is around 23V, and about 40V on a 24V panel.

-Once you connect to the charge controller the panel voltage will be reduced to a little higher than the battery voltage.

-- D. My system turns off at night and comes back on in the morning?
+This typically happens when battery voltage falls below around 47V. - C. Why is my solar panel voltage so high?
+Open circuit voltage on a 48V panel could be as high as 80V.
+Once you connect to the charge controller the panel voltage will be reduced to a little higher than the battery voltage. - D. My system turns off at night and comes back on in the morning?
 This is a sure sign that the solar panels and/or battery capacity can't support the load.
 You should measure your actual load and recalculate to make sure you have adequate solar and battery capacity.
-Make sure there is no shading of panel during the day. - E. There is no power at the solar controller?
+Make sure there is no shading of solar panels during the day. - E. There is no power at the solar controller?
 Check the battery cable fuse.
-Measure voltage at the solar control it should be >9V.
-If less than 9V then batteries will need to be charged with an external charger to bring the voltage up to operating range.
+Check the controller fuse.
+Measure battery voltage at the solar controller it should be >9V.
+If less than 9V then batteries will need to be charged with an external charger to bring the voltage up to normal operating range of the controller.